microsoft/AzureTrailblazerAcademy/month2/labs/lab_oraTopg/README.md

 - Access the Oracle VM (sample-oracledb-vm01) from the portal and get the public IP Address.
 - Connect to the vm by typing "ssh \<UserName\>@\<IPAddress\>".
-- Switch to root to stop the linux firewall.
-It is not recommended for enterprise use.
-- Type "sudo su - " to become root user.
-- Type "systemctl status firewalld" to check the status of the linux firewall.
-- Type "systemctl stop firewalld" to stop the filewall.
-- Type "systemctl status firewalld" to verify if the firewall has stopped.

 6. Set Oracle Environment
 - Continue in the cloud shell environment.